-Covalent conjugation of antibodies to gold nanoparticles continues to become more widely used in commercial assays because of the following advantages it offers over passive adsorption:
+Covalent conjugation of antibodies to gold nanoparticles continues to become more widely used in commercial assays because of its following benefits:

 Less antibody is needed to maximize sensitivity, reducing the overall cost of an assay.

-Covalent conjugates offer higher stability, which solves challenges associated with difficult sample matrices and harsh buffering conditions (high salts or detergents).
+Covalent conjugates offer increased stability in difficult sample matrices and harsh buffering conditions (high salt or detergent concentrations).

-Conjugates are easily and consistently prepared without needing to sweep salt concentrations or perform extensive pH optimizations, which saves time when performing antibody screening experiments.
+Conjugates are easily and consistently prepared which can save time when performing antibody screening experiments.

 The antibody-to-particle ratio can be precisely controlled, which is important for adjusting the dynamic range in competitive assays and optimizing sensitivity when using antibodies with varying binding kinetics.

-The BioReady™ 150 nm Gold Nanoshells are designed to combine the advantages of both covalent conjugation and nanoshell technology for up to a 20× increase in sensitivity:
+BioReady™ 150 nm Gold Nanoshells are designed to combine the advantages of both covalent conjugation and nanoshell technology for up to 20× increased sensitivity: